Leeds Dock: Facilities

 Leeds Dock is the home of the Royal Armouries Museum, a major national museum.
-The site attracts around 1.5 million visitors a year.
-Although the site was originally intended to include a destination shopping centre, few shops opened and most of the shops that did open have since closed.
+In 2024-5 the museum attracted around 350,000 visitors per year.
+Although the site was originally intended to include a destination shopping centre, few shops opened and most of the shops that did open have since closed: in 2025 it was described as 'almost empty' and 'poorly connected'.
+However, in May 2025 the Royal Armouries purchased the freehold of its site in support of its plans to develop its conferencing and events facilities.
+This represents one of the Leeds Transformational Regeneration Partnership's three key placemaking initiatives for regenerating the South Bank of the River Aire, alongside British Library North and Aire Park.

 Leeds Dock's main shopping street, 'The Boulevard' radiates southbound from Armouries Square.
 Another focal point is 'The Anchorage' at the top of the dock.
 Clarence House is a 218 ft tower containing 227 apartments and six retail units.